Research shows that your browser choice is an indicator of how likely you are to succeed.

 The lesson: Don’t accept the default.

-The core lesson here is don’t accept the default.
+Don’t accept the default.
 If you think there is a better way to do something, explore it.
 You should always be curious.
 You should always challenge the status quo.

 If you don’t, you might find yourself stuck in a loop like the hosts in HBO’s Westworld.